Trees

 How to report a problem

-If you have a complaint regarding tree root related subsidence damage from street trees or any other council owned trees, contact us on
+If you have a complaint regarding tree root related subsidence damage from street trees or any other council owned trees, contact us by -

 We will ask you for as much information as possible –